 Plans for the Future – Renovations and Redesign

 The Memorium Nuremberg Trials was opened in November 2010 with great international attention.
-In the meantime, more than 100,000 guests from all over the world visit the permanent exhibition and, whenever possible, the historic courtroom of the Nuremberg Trials every year.
+In recent years, more than 100,000 guests from all over the world visit the permanent exhibition and, whenever possible, the historic courtroom of the Nuremberg Trials.
 Until March 2020, Courtroom 600 has only been accessible on trial-free days as part of the exhibition tour, which has repeatedly led to disappointment in the past.
 For the future, however, the Memorium is planning comprehensive expansions that will include both the permanent exhibition and Courtroom 600, as well as an infrastructure for educational work and visitor services.
+Some of these extensions have already been implemented.

 The expansion of the Memorium is planned in three steps: